daniel-um/autogen-aider-docker/README.md

 ## How to use

-- Requires Python and Docker to be installed.
+- Requires Docker to be installed.
 - If using as-is, you will also need an OpenAI API key (but autogen can be configured to use other models).
 - Optionally, build the docker image yourself:
   - Run `docker build -t autogen-aider .`.